gajus/gitdown/README.md

 JSON that does not start with a "gitdown" property will remain untouched.

-<h3 id="features-generate-table-of-contents-example">Ignoring Sections of the Document</h3>
+<h3 id="syntax-ignoring-sections-of-the-document">Ignoring Sections of the Document</h3>

 Use HTML comment tags to ignore sections of the document: